 To address civic health is Kentucky's Civic Health Index, which measures the state of engagement and civic literacy in the Commonwealth.

-The Secretary of State's office released the first-ever Civic Health Index during her first year in office, 2012.
+The Secretary of State's office released the first-ever Civic Health Index in 2012.

 The Institute for Citizenship and Social Responsibility at Western Kentucky University, in partnership with the National Conference on Citizenship (NCoC) and with support from the Secretary of State’s office and the McConnell Center at the University of Louisville prepares the report based on U.S. Census Current Population Survey data.